-Committee/Unit Control Mechanism Details of its Function Board of Directors The CG Manual provides that it is the duty of the Board to identify key risk areas and to monitor this factors with due diligence to enable the Corporation to anticipate and prepare for possible threats to its operational and financial viability.
+Committee/Unit Control Mechanism Details of its Function Board of Directors The CG Manual provides that it is the duty of the Board to identify key risk areas and toperformance indicators and monitor thisthese factors with due diligence to enable the Corporation to anticipate and prepare for possible threats to its operational and financial viability.
+The Board should oversee that a sound enterprise risk management framework is in place to effectively identify, monitor, assess and manage key business risks.
 These risks have been identified as: liquidity risk, credit risk, and market risk.
 The Board has overall responsibility for the establishment and oversight of the Corporation's risk management framework.
 The Board is responsible for developing and monitoring the Corporation's risk management policies.
 The Board identifies all issues affecting the operations of the Corporation.
 The Corporation's risk management policies are established to identify and analyze the risks faced by the Corporation, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Corporation's activities.
 All risks faced by the Corporation are incorporated in the annual operating budget.
 Mitigating strategies and procedures are also devised to address the risks that inevitably occur so as not to affect the Corporation's operations and detriment forecasted results.
 The Corporation, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.
-Audit Committee The Board constituted the Corporation's Audit Committee to assist the Board in fulfilling its oversight responsibility for the Corporation's corporate governance process, including evaluation of management's process to assess and manage the Corporation's enterprise risk issues.
-The Board constituted the Corporation's Audit Committee to assist the Board in fulfilling its oversight responsibility for the Corporation's corporate governance process relating to the: a) quality and integrity of the Corporation's sinancial statements and financial reporting process and the Corporation's systems of internal accounting and financial controls; b) performance of the internal auditors; c) annual independent audit of the Corporation's financial statements, the engagement of the independent auditors' qualifications, independent auditors' qualifications, independent auditors' qualifications, independence and performance; d) compliance by the Corporation with legal and regulatory requirements, including the Corporation's disclosure control and procedures; e) evaluation of management's process to assess and manage the Corporation's enterprise risk issues; and f) fulfillment of the other responsibilities set out by the Board.
-The Audit Committee shall also prepare the reports required to be included in the Corporation's annual report.
+Audit and Risk Committee The Board constituted the Corporation's Audit and Risk Committee to assist the Board in fulfilling its oversight responsibility for the Corporation's corporate governance process, including evaluation of management's process to assess and manage the Corporation's enterprise risk issues.
+The Board constituted the Corporation's Audit and Risk Committee to assist the Board in fulfilling its oversight responsibility for the Corporation's corporate governance process relating to the: a) quality and integrity of the Corporation's financial statements and financial reporting process and the Corporation's systems of internal accounting and financial controls; b) performance of the internal auditors; c) annual independent audit of the Corporation's financial statements, the engagement of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; d) compliance by the Corporation with legal and regulatory requirements, including the Corporation's disclosure control and procedures; e) evaluation of management's process to assess and manage the Corporation's enterprise risk issues; and f) fulfillment of the other responsibilities set out by the Board.
+The Audit and Risk Committee shall also prepare the reports required to be included in the Corporation's annual report.
+Internal Auditor / CAE Section 2.5 of the Manual establishes an internal audit function that provides an independent and objective assurance, and consulting services designed to add value and improve the Corporation's operations.
+The internal auditor, headed by the CAE, provides an independent risk-based assurance service to the Board, Audit and Risk Committee and Management, focusing on reviewing the effectiveness of the governance and control processes in (1) promoting the right values and ethics, (2) ensuring effective performance management and accounting in the organization, (3) communicating risk and control information, and (4) coordinating the activities and information among the Board, external and internal auditors, and Management.
+The internal auditor also performs regular and special audit as contained in the annual audit plan and/or based on the Corporation's risk assessment: